 Cell 0: Is a single soma, with

 hh(Hodgkin-huxley) dynamics.
-A spike detector labelled “detector_0” is attached to the middle of the soma.
+A threshold detector labelled “detector_0” is attached to the middle of the soma.
 The detector will generate a spike event when the voltage goes above 10 mV.
 At the same spot on the soma, a current clamp is also attached, with the intention of triggering some spikes.
-All of the preceding info — the morphology, dynamics, spike detector and current clamp — constitute what is termed the description of the cell.
+All of the preceding info — the morphology, dynamics, threshold detector and current clamp — constitute what is termed the description of the cell.

 Cell 0should be modelled as a cable cell, (because cable cells allow complex dynamics such as